-We present evidence of reduced myocardial contractility, decreased total peripheral resistance and diminished sympathetic activity in healthy men undergoing orthostatically induced presyncope.
+We present the evidence of reduced myocardial contractility, decreased total peripheral resistance and diminished sympathetic activity in healthy men undergoing orthostatically induced presyncope.

 Several clinical studies have investigated myocardial contractility and changes in autonomic variables.
-Mizumaki et al. used echocardiography to assess the contractility status and power spectral analysis for HRV measurements (Mizumaki et al. 1995).
-Mangin et al. employed peak endocardial acceleration (PEA) as an index of myocardial contractility and measured HRV through power spectral analysis (Mangin et al. 2003).
-However, some did not incorporate autonomic variables in their myocardial contractility studies but used impedance cardiography to assess myocardial contractility (Mitro et al. 2006).
-In the present investigation, we focussed on changes in hemodynamic and myocardial contractility combined with autonomic activity using graded orthostatic stress (GOS) to provoke presyncope in unmedicated healthy male test subjects.
-We have previously used the combined head up tilt and graded lower body suction to study hemodynamic and neurohormonal responses to extreme orthostatic stress (Gao et al 2008) and more recently, to demonstrate post reactive hyperemia in the human liver (Hinghofer-Szalkay et al. 2008).
+Mizumaki et al. (1995) used echocardiography to assess the contractility status and power spectral analysis for HRV measurements.
+Mangin et al. (2003) employed peak endocardial acceleration (PEA) as an index of myocardial contractility and measured HRV through power spectral analysis.
+However, some investigators did not incorporate autonomic variables in their myocardial contractility studies but used impedance cardiography to assess myocardial contractility (Mitro and Hijová 2006).
+In the present investigation, we focused on changes in hemodynamic and myocardial contractility combined with autonomic activity using graded orthostatic stress (GOS) to provoke presyncope in non-medicated healthy male test subjects.
+We have previously used the combined head up tilt and graded lower body suction to study hemodynamic and neurohormonal responses to extreme orthostatic stress (Grasser et al. 2009), effect of Chinese herbs on cardiovascular responses (Gao et al. 2008) and more recently, to demonstrate post-reactive hyperemia in the human liver (Hinghofer-Szalkay et al. 2008).

+Hemodynamic changes

-Hemodynamic changes: With increasing orthostatic stress there was a steady increase in thoracic impedance from supine control to presyncope, suggesting increasing central hypovolemia (Cai et al. 2000, Pomerantz et al. 1970).
-Neurally mediated syncope is usually triggered by peripheral blood pooling, low venous return, and a "partially emptied" (Zaqqa et al. 2000) heart; increased parasympathetic activity finally reduces heart rate, rendering cardiac output insufficient to support proper brain perfusion (Lurie et al. 1996).
-Brown et al. (Brown et al. 2000) observed total peripheral resistance to fall from a level elevated 40% above supine values two minutes before, to 20% one minute before presyncope, indicating build-up of peripheral loss of vascular tone.
+With increasing orthostatic stress there was a

+steady increase in thoracic impedance from supine control to presyncope, suggesting increasing central hypovolemia (Pomerantz et al. 1970, Cai et al. 2000).
+Neurally mediated syncope is usually triggered by peripheral blood pooling, low venous return, and a "partially emptied" heart (Zaqqa and Massumi 2000); increased parasympathetic activity finally reduces heart rate, rendering cardiac output insufficient to support proper brain perfusion (Lurie and Benditt 1996).
+Brown and Hainsworth (2000) observed total peripheral resistance to fall from a level elevated 40 % above supine values two minutes before, to 20 % one minute before presyncope, indicating build-up of peripheral loss of vascular tone.
 We found total peripheral resistance index already decreased below supine control values one minute before presyncopal signs occurred.

-Differences are conceivably protocol dependent: Brown et al. (Brown et al. 2000) used 20 mmHg steps every 10 minutes; we increased LBNP intensity by 3-minute steps.
-We used impedance cardiography to calculate total peripheral resistance index from the baseline; Brown et al. used brachial artery ultrasonography to indirectly assess cardiac output.
+Differences are conceivably dependent on the protocol used.
+Brown et al. (2000) used 20 mmHg steps every 10 min; we increased LBNP intensity by 3-min steps.
+We used impedance cardiography to calculate total peripheral resistance index from the baseline, while Brown et al. (2000) used brachial artery ultrasonography to indirectly assess cardiac output.
 We found a marked drop in resistance index from the last minute of tolerated LBNP to presyncope, indicating sympathetic withdrawal shortly before presyncope.
-It is possible that the elevated circulating Norepinephrine (NE) and Epinephrine (E) contributed to a betaadrenergic receptor (β AR) downregulation in humans (Bristow et al. 1982).
+It is possible that the elevated circulating norepinephrine (NE) and epinephrine (E) contributed to a beta-adrenergic receptor (βAR) downregulation in humans (Bristow et al. 1982).
 When receptors in intact cells or tissues are exposed to agonists, there is often a rapid decline in responsiveness.
-This process is called receptor desensitization (Pippig et al. 1993).
-The time frames over which these processes occur range from seconds (phosphorylation) to minutes (endocytosis) and hours (down-regulation) and in terms of β_2 -AR the extent of receptor desensitization reaches to attenuation of agonist potency and maximal responsiveness (Fergusson 2001, Pippig et al. 1993).
-The same might hold for α_1 -AR subtypes, which are the prime mediator of smooth muscle contraction (Piascik et al. 2001).
-Experiments with knockout mice suggest that α{1A} -AR is the dominant AR for vascular smooth muscle contraction (Piascik et al. 2001).
-Rudner and colleagues hypothesized that α{1A} -AR mediated contraction may account for generalized splanchnic vasoconstriction during stress in human (Rudner et al 1999).
-It is conceivable that elevated NE and E levels (both were observed elevated at presyncope compared to baseline, data not shown) led to a desensitization of adrenergic receptors, which would explain our observation of decreased myocardial contractility indices and peripheral resistance preceding syncope.
+This process is called receptor desensitization (Pippig et al.

+1993).
+The time frames over which these processes occur range from seconds (phosphorylation) to minutes (endocytosis) and hours (down-regulation).
+In terms of β_2 -AR the extent of receptor desensitization leads to attenuation of agonist potency and maximal responsiveness (Pippig et al. 1993, Fergusson 2001).
+The same might hold for α_1 -AR subtypes, which are the prime mediator of smooth muscle contraction (Piascik and Perez 2001).
+Experiments with knockout mice suggest that α{1A} -AR is the dominant adrenoreceptor for vascular smooth muscle contraction (Piascik and Perez 2001).
+Rudner et al. (1999) hypothesized that α{1A} -AR mediated contraction may account for generalized splanchnic vasoconstriction during stress in humans.
+It is conceivable that elevated NE and E levels (both were observed to be elevated at presyncope compared to baseline, data not shown) led to a desensitization of adrenergic receptors, which would explain our observation of decreased myocardial contractility indices and peripheral resistance preceding syncope.